Gacha Game: When Prospect Theory Meets Optimal Pricing: Naive Buyer

 When the buyer is sophisticated, she knows the eventual probability of obtaining the product.
 Any decrease in this probability is an efficiency loss since $w(p)$ is increasing in $p$.
 Thus, the seller has no choice but to set it to 1.
 However, when the buyer is naive, she pays in each period for a probability $x^*$ of receiving the product in the optimal mechanism.
 Even if the product is not delivered in one period, there is no efficiency loss since the seller can sell it in the next period (the buyer in this period does not realize this).
 Consequently, the seller is able to repeatedly choose the most ``efficient'' probability that maximizes the ratio, without ``wasting'' the remaining probability.
 If $\delta=1$ and $w_+'(0)=\infty$, the seller can even obtain infinite revenue.
 However, when $\delta<1$, there is a tradeoff between the efficiency of the probability exchange rate and the delayed payment, and the optimal profit is bounded.

-The proof of Theorem \ref{thm2} proceeds in two steps.
-The first step is to provide an upper bound on the profit that the seller can collect.
-This upper bound can be achieved by the proposed loot box mechanism if the buyer continues buying until she obtains the good.
-The second step is to verify the proposed strategy, namely ``unless having received the good already, always plan to purchase one last time and quit thereafter'' is indeed the buyer's perceived strategy.
-I only present the first step in the main text for the purpose of intuition, but the second part is far from trivial because of the probability weighting.
+\paragraph{Challenge and Sketch of Proof} Technically, the main challenge of the proof is the disconnection between the payment and the ``factual'' probability of delivering the good.
+In each period, the agent might be willing to pay a large amount of money with a low probability of obtaining the good, under the naive belief that her future decisions can induce a random payment distribution that is favorable under probability weighting.
+However, because of dynamic inconsistency, the original plan might become unattractive, and the agent might deviate to another plan and voluntarily forgo the initial ``promise''.

-\paragraph{Partial Proof: Upper Bound} Now fix a given $(X_t,T_t)_t$ and an IC compatible strategy $\sigma$. define the following stopping time recursively:
+To establish a proper upper bound of the total expected revenue as a function of the factual probability of delivering the good in each period, I partition the whole time horizon according to the agent's perceived strategy.
+Specifically, fix a given $(X_t,T_t)_t$ and an IC-compatible strategy $\sigma$.
+Recursively define the following stopping time:

-To illustrate the construction, let us consider the initialization. \begin{itemize} \item If the buyer chooses to purchase in the period $0=\tau_{-1}$, then $\hat{\tau}_0 = \tau_{-1}$ and $\tau_0$ is the first time the buyer thinks (in period $\hat{\tau}_0$) that she will temporarily stop buying. \item If she chooses not to purchase in the period $0=\tau_{-1}$, then $\hat{\tau}_0$ is the first time that she \emph{actually} comes back to purchase the good.
-And $\tau_0$ in this case is the first time the buyer thinks (in period $\hat{\tau}_0$) that she will temporarily stop buying. \end{itemize} By construction, in period $\hat{\tau}_k$, the buyer always thinks she will keep purchasing during periods $[\hat{\tau}_k,\tau_k)$.
+To illustrate the meaning of the construction, let us consider the initialization. \begin{itemize} \item If the buyer chooses to purchase in period $0=\tau_{-1}$, then $\hat{\tau}_0 = \tau_{-1}$, and $\tau_0$ is the first time the buyer thinks (in period $\hat{\tau}_0$) that she will temporarily stop buying. \item If she chooses not to purchase in period $0=\tau_{-1}$, then $\hat{\tau}_0$ is the first time that she \emph{actually} returns to purchase the good.
+Furthermore, $\tau_0$ in this case is the first time that the buyer thinks (in period $\hat{\tau}_0$) that she will temporarily stop buying. \end{itemize} By construction, in period $\hat{\tau}_k$, the buyer always thinks that she will keep purchasing during periods $[\hat{\tau}_k,\tau_k)$.
 Additionally, if $t \not \in [\hat{\tau}_k,\tau_k)$ for all $k$, then $A_t = 0$.
-That is to say, the buyer will only buy within some $[\hat{\tau}_k,\tau_k)$.
-It is not clear whether the buyer actually sticks to her plan at period $\hat{\tau}_k$ and purchase in every period inside $[\hat{\tau}_k,\tau_k)$.
-However, by assuming she actually insists on purchasing I can get a upper bound of the profit.
+That is, the buyer will only buy within some $[\hat{\tau}_k,\tau_k)$.
+It is unclear whether the buyer actually maintains her plan in period $\hat{\tau}_k$ and purchases in every period within $[\hat{\tau}_k,\tau_k)$.
+However, by assuming that she actually insists on purchasing, I can obtain a upper bound on the profit.

 The last line holds because $T_t = 0$ for any $t > \tau$.
-Note that by construction $\tau_k > \hat{\tau}_k \geq \tau_{k-1}$.
-Therefore $\hat{\tau}_k \geq k$, and
+Note that by construction, $\tau_k > \hat{\tau}_k \geq \tau_{k-1}$.
+Therefore, $\hat{\tau}_k \geq k$, and